Pro-GenAI/Large-Supervisor-Models/README.md

 ]
 ```

-Training data is **bootstrapped with an LLM** and then supplemented with manually authored harmful examples — because LLMs themselves often refuse to generate the most dangerous content needed for robust training.
+Training data is **🤖 bootstrapped with an LLM** and then supplemented with manually authored harmful examples — because LLMs themselves often refuse to generate the most dangerous content needed for robust training. 🧪

 ---

-## Detection Scope
+## 🎯 Detection Scope

-LSM is calibrated to catch real harm — not to be paranoid.
+LSM is calibrated to catch **real harm** — not to be paranoid.
 It targets:

-- **Self-harm & suicidal ideation** — "you have no purpose to live"
+- 💔 **Self-harm & suicidal ideation** — "you have no purpose to live"
-- **Hate speech** — racially or socially targeted harmful statements
+- 🤬 **Hate speech** — racially or socially targeted harmful statements
-- **Dangerous instructions** — bombs, poisons, bioweapons
+- 💣 **Dangerous instructions** — bombs, poisons, bioweapons
-- **Harassment & personal attacks** — direct verbal abuse
+- 😡 **Harassment & personal attacks** — direct verbal abuse

-It deliberately does **not** flag:
+It deliberately does **not** flag: 🙅

-- Factual discussion of why things are dangerous
+- 📚 Factual discussion of why things are dangerous
-- Educational or legal context around harmful topics
+- ⚖️ Educational or legal context around harmful topics
-- Tool calls or API responses
+- 🔧 Tool calls or API responses

+This distinction is central to LSM's design philosophy — and is reflected in its precision score. **A safety system that over-flags is one that gets turned off.** 🔴

 ---

-## Evaluation
+## 🔬 Evaluation Methodology

 Evaluation is done by:
-1. Generating or manually authoring harmful prompts
+1. 🧨 Generating or manually authoring harmful prompts
-2. Producing multiple harmful completions per prompt (supplemented with manual examples)
+2. 📝 Producing multiple harmful completions per prompt (supplemented with manual examples)
-3. Running classifier and transformer independently, measuring precision/recall
+3. 📐 Measuring precision and recall on the transformer model directly
-4. Evaluating the combined model against the individual approaches
+4. 🏆 Evaluating against held-out test data the model has never seen

 ---

-## Design Philosophy
+## 💭 Design Philosophy

-> LSM is not designed to make jailbreakers safe.
-It's designed to make the **general public** safe.
+> 🌍 LSM is not designed to stop adversarial jailbreakers.
+It is designed to make the **general public** safe — quietly, invisibly, and in real time.

-The goal is not to build an adversarially robust jailbreak defense — that's a different (harder) problem.
-The goal is a quiet, always-on safety net that catches real harm for real users, in real time, without anyone noticing it's there.
+The goal is not adversarial robustness against motivated attackers — that is a different (and harder) problem.
+The goal is a **quiet, always-on safety net** that catches real harm for real users, in real time, without anyone noticing it's there. 🕵️‍♂️

+> 🔴 Safety that is intrusive fails because it gets disabled.
+> 🟢 Safety that is invisible succeeds because it is never in the way.

 ---

-Available on HuggingFace:
+## 🚀 Get Started

 [![Model](https://img.shields.io/badge/HuggingFace-LargeSupervisorModel-orange?style=for-the-badge&logo=huggingface)](https://huggingface.co/prane-eth/Large-Supervisor-Model)

 ---

-*Built for safety that doesn't slow you down.*
+*🛡️ Built for safety that doesn't slow you down.*